joeyw3/cordova-imagePicker/README.md

     options = {
         // max images to be selected, defaults to 15.
 If this is set to 1, upon
         // selection of a single image, the plugin will return it.
         maximumImagesCount: int,

         // max width and height to allow the images to be.
 Will keep aspect
         // ratio no matter what.
 So if both are 800, the returned image
         // will be at most 800 pixels wide and 800 pixels tall.
 If the width is
         // 800 and height 0 the image will be 800 pixels wide if the source
         // is at least that wide.
         width: int,
         height: int,

         // quality of resized image, defaults to 100
-    	quality: int (0-100)
+        quality: int (0-100),

+        // output type, defaults to FILE_URIs.
+        // available options are
+        // window.imagePicker.OutputType.FILE_URI (0) or
+        // window.imagePicker.OutputType.BASE64_STRING (1)
+        outputType: int
     };

-### iOS 10 issues

-Starting from iOS 10, Apple started asking for specifying the reason for accessing the user’s photo library, therefore it's mandatory to add `NSPhotoLibraryUsageDescription` entry in the info.plist.

-[`NSPhotoLibraryUsageDescription`](https://developer.apple.com/library/mac/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW17) describes the reason that the app accesses the user’s photo library.
-When the system prompts the user to allow access, this string is displayed as part of the dialog box.
-In order to add this entry you must pass the variable `PHOTO_LIBRARY_USAGE_DESCRIPTION` on plugin install.

-Example:

-`cordova plugin add cordova-plugin-image-picker --variable PHOTO_LIBRARY_USAGE_DESCRIPTION="your message"`

-Empty string will be added as value if you dont pass the variable

 ### Note for Android Use

-The plugin returns images that are stored in a temporary directory.
+When outputType is FILE_URI the plugin returns images that are stored in a temporary directory.
 These images will often not be deleted automatically though.
 The files should be moved or deleted after you get their filepaths in javascript.
+If Base64 Strings are being returned, there is nothing to clean up.

 ## Libraries used